Low blood sugar

 Toggle: English / Spanish

-Hypoglycemia is a condition that occurs when your blood sugar (glucose) is too low.
+Low blood sugar is a condition that occurs when the body's blood sugar (glucose) is too low.

 Blood sugar below 70 mg/dL is considered low.
-Blood sugar at or below this level can harm you.
+Blood sugar at or below this level can be harmful.

 Your body's sugar (glucose) is used up too quickly